Teminayo/Teminayo/README.md

 👯 I am also open to collaboration with other data Professionals to help improve my skills.

-📬 You can reach me at ;temii576@gmail.com
+📬 You can reach me at;temii576@gmail.com